-The agent has to assess the state of the respondent agents with respect to their perception model described in Figure 1, and perform a necessary action to meet the condition for establishing communication.
+The agent has to assess the state of the respondent agents with respect to their perception model described in Figure 1 and perform a necessary action to meet the condition for establishing communication.

 Figure 3 illustrates possible spatial relations of any two agents, A and B. In this case, A is the initiator of an interactive exchange.
-Hence A has to evaluate the state of perception of B depending on where she is with respect to B. There are six possible spatial relations, labeled $A_1 \dots A_6$ in the figure.
+Hence, A has to evaluate the state of perception of B depending on where she is with respect to B. There are six possible spatial relations, labeled $A_1 \dots A_6$ in the figure.
 If A determines it is in the A_3 position, it is outside the immediate perception of B and has to move into a position where one of her means of communication is possible.
-A micro-coordination action may then be selected to move within B's field of view (for example, position x_i).
+A micro-coordination action may then be selected to move within B's field of view (e.g., position x_i).
 The second action block is for A to get B's attention (e.g., by waving).
-An alternative action block may be to have A walk into hearing range (e.g., position x_i), before calling out to B to get his attention.
+An alternative action block may be to have A walk into hearing range (e.g., position x_j), before calling out to B to get his attention.
+If more than one action block is available to satisfy the condition of the communication initiation, one is picked randomly.

-Figure 3: Six possible spatial relations of group members
+Figure 3.
+Six possible spatial relations of group members.

-4.2.3 Chains of Coordination
+4.2.3.
+Chains of Coordination.

-An example of micro-coordination plan composed of a set of RABs between two agents is shown in Table 2 (Note that a microcoordination plan may be extended to include any number of participants).
-A moves to be within B's range of view in order to initiate communication.
-In the following RAB2, A may wave at B to get his attention, and B gives attention to A by turning at A. Next in RAB3, A may point to the schedule board for indicating that she wants to check the departure time, and B looks at where she points as a response to her signal.
+An example of micro-coordination plan composed of a set of RABs between two agents is shown in Table 2 (note that a micro-coordination plan may be extended to include any number of participants).
+A moves to be within B's range of view to initiate communication.
+In the following RAB2, A may wave at B to get his attention, and Bgives attention to A by turning at A. Next, in RAB3, A may point to the schedule board for indicating that she wants to check the departure time, and B looks at where she points as a response to her signal.
 However, B wants to go to a restroom, so he points towards a nearby restroom and then to their current location.
 A understands what he means, so nods at him, in the RAB4 stage.
 As B sees A's nodding at him, B nods back to her to indicate that he knows that she got the plan.
 A finalizes that they are on the same plan, and both take the movements.